 It depends on where you currently are enrolled.
-Students within the College of Engineering and Applied Science at CU-Boulder need to complete a “Change of Major Form”, available on the forms drop-down of the college website.
-Students in another college at CU-Boulder would want to look at the requirements for Intra-University Transfers.
+Students within the College of Engineering and Applied Science at CU-Boulder need to complete a “Change of Major Form” available from the College of Engineering and Applied Science.
+Students in another college at CU Boulder would want to look at the requirements for Intra-University Transfers.
 There are specific deadlines each semester for intra-university transfers, so make sure you are aware of when you need to apply.
-Students from outside the CU-Boulder community should view the information available to prospective transfer students.
+Students from outside the CU Boulder community should view the information available to prospective transfer students.
 You will need to complete an application to the university.

 General information on the College of Engineering can be found on the prospective student website.
 Here you will find details on how to sign up for a college tour, what facilities are available within the college, and which scholarships are available specifically to engineering students.